cibex/stock-logistics-warehouse/stock_quant_cost_info/README.rst

 To use this module, you need to:

-1. Go to *Inventory > Products > Products* and create or select one.
+1. Go to *Inventory > Products > Products* create or select one and add a cost.
-2. Click on *Update Quantity* button.
-3. In *Quant* list you will see a new column named *Adjustment cost*.
+2. Go to *Inventory > Operations Physical Inventory* you will see a new column named *Adjustment Cost*.
-4. The cost will be recomputed when we change the *Counted Quantity*.
+3. The cost will be recomputed when we change the *Counted Quantity*.

 Bug Tracker
 ===========